bpanel-org/bpanel/README.md

 Sample conf files for the client can be found [here](https://github.com/bpanel-org/bpanel/tree/master/etc/sample.client.conf)

-Since there a node and wallet services are run on different servers, you will likely need different configurations for your wallet client.
-These should be in the same conf file, prefaced with `wallet-`.
+Since node and wallet services are run on different servers, you will likely need different configurations to connect to the wallet.
+These should be in the same client conf file, prefaced with `wallet-` (note that bcoin looks for these in separate config files).
 See the sample conf file for an example.

+## About the Docker Environment
+There are three docker services in the compose file: `app`, `bcoin` and `securityc`.
+The `app` service is bPanel and acts as a static file server and as a request router to backend services.
+The `bcoin` service is an instance of `bcoin` that supports an http server, a wallet server and a bitcoin p2p server.

+The `securityc` service generates TLS keys and certs and runs a TLS terminating reverse proxy.
+You can use custom configs to connect to an existing node, or use the bcoin docker service to spin up a bcoin node that the webapp will connect to.

 #### Configuration between Docker services
 These instructions are for if you want to run bPanel within the `app` service and have it talk to